OhioBob/Tidally-Locked-Kerbin/README.md

   * Synchronous orbits are no longer possible around Kerbin and Eve.
   * While the atmospheric pressures on Kerbin and Eve are unchanged, temperatures have been reworked consistent with being tidally locked.
   * Kerbin retains all of its launch sites and anomalies, located at the usual coordinates.
-  * Tidally locked planets are oriented so that their prime meridians (0o longitude) face the Sun.
+  * Tidally locked planets are oriented so that their prime meridians (0° longitude) face the Sun.
   * This orientation places KSC conveniently in daylight near the western terminator, making eastward launches over sunlit terrain.
   * Unfortunately the Woomerang and Desert sites are located on the dark side of the planet.
-To compensate, an addition daylight space center is provided with Kerbal Konstructs.
   * Only 13% of Kerbin’s surface is water, compared to 52% in stock.
   * Kerbin contains 20 biomes, 9 more than stock Kerbin.